9 Things Not to Do While Visiting Pigeon Forge, From a Local

 The anticipation of the holidays is gone.

 Several other attractions are closed or on limited winter hours.
-Sure you can shop.
-Sure you can do indoor stuff.
+Sure, you can shop and do indoor stuff.
 But a general malaise hangs in the air.

 The best thing to do in Gatlinburg and Pigeon Forge in January and February is to look ahead to better days.